 At least three reviewers will follow your guide to evaluate your artifacts and will then send you a report with the following overall assessment of your artifact based on our reviewing guidelines:

 |Badges for ACM conferences

 The highest ranked artifact which is not only reproducible but also easily customizable and reusable typically receives a "distinguished artifact" award.

 Since our eventual goal is to promote collaborative and reproducible research, we see AE as a cooperative process between authors and reviewers to validate shared artifacts (rather than naming and shaming problematic artifacts).
 Therefore, we allow communication between authors and reviewers to fix raised issues until a given artifact can pass evaluation (unless a major problem is encountered).
-In such cases, AE chairs will serve as a proxy to avoid revealing reviewers' identity (the review is blind, i.e. your identity is known to reviewers since your paper is already accepted, but not vice versa).
+In such cases, AE chairs will serve as a proxy to avoid revealing reviewers' identity (reviews are blind, i.e. your identity is known to reviewers since your paper is already accepted, but not vice versa).

 Note that if you just want to make your artifacts publicly available (which is also encouraged) without validation of experimental results, please go to the next step.

 We strongly encourage you to at least provide some scripts to prepare and run experiments, as well as reporting and validating results.
 You may be interested to use Jupyter Notebooks for this purpose.